 She is the owner of Thompson and Associates Wetland Services, LLC, which was founded in 1998.
 She consults on wetland projects throughout Wisconsin for diverse clients including private landowners, developers, municipalities, tribes, nonprofits, and utilities.
 Thompson's professional interests include wetland restoration, ecology and the control of invasive plant species, She is the principal author of the Wetland Restoration Handbook for Wisconsin Landowners in its third printing by the WDNR.Thompson has taught a 2 day field workshop on “Wetland Delineation for Beginners” at the UW-Milwaukee Field Station (Saukville, WI) in 2017 and 2019.

-Ms. Thompson has completed the Wetland Delineation course offered by the Wisconsin D of A in 1998; the Advanced Wetland Delineation Training Workshop offered by the University of Wisconsin-La Crosse in 2002, 2008 and 2014; Advanced Hydric Soils offered by the Wetland Training Institute in 2004; Wetland Plant Identification offered by Dr. Mohlenbrock, Biotic Consultants, 2003 and 2004; Ecological Geology Workshop, UWM Field Station, 2006; the Midwest Supplement Training offered by the US ACOE in 2009, Native Mussel Identification Workshop, UWM Field Station, 2012; Northern Michigan Wetland Plant Identification offered by the Michigan Wetlands Association, 2019; and Critical Methods in Wetland Delineation offered by the Wisconsin DNR in 2018 and eight previous years since 2006.
+Ms. Thompson has completed the Wetland Delineation course offered by the Wisconsin DOA in 1998; the Advanced Wetland Delineation Training Workshop offered by the University of Wisconsin-La Crosse in 2002, 2008 and 2014; Advanced Hydric Soils offered by the Wetland Training Institute in 2004; Wetland Plant Identification offered by Dr. Mohlenbrock, Biotic Consultants, 2003 and 2004; Ecological Geology Workshop, UWM Field Station, 2006; the Midwest Supplement Training offered by the US ACOE in 2009, Native Mussel Identification Workshop, UWM Field Station, 2012; Northern Michigan Wetland Plant Identification offered by the Michigan Wetlands Association, 2019; and Critical Methods in Wetland Delineation offered by the Wisconsin DNR in 2022 and ten previous years since 2006.

 Aaron J. Menke earned a Bachelor’s degree in Applied Environmental Geography with a Biology minor and a Certificate in Geographic Information System (GIS) from the University of Wisconsin-Parkside in 2013.
 Menke has worked as a wetland consultant with Thompson and Associates for the past seven years.
 His specialty includes utility environmental oversight and permitting, and construction environmental monitoring.